 A positive step forward was made in relation to the domestic legal framework for the prosecution of war crimes.
-The current proposals of the Ministry of Justice to amend the Criminal Procedure Code should enable the use of evidence produced before the International Criminal Tribunal for former Yugoslavia (Hague Tribunal) and the International Residual Mechanism in domestic courts; on the other hand, once the Criminal Code of Montenegro is amended, the institute of command responsibility will also include the absence of punishing a subordinate as an element of the criminal act.
+The current proposals of the Ministry of Justice to amend the Criminal Procedure Code should enable the use of evidence produced before the International Criminal Tribunal for former Yugoslavia (Hague Tribunal) and the International Residual Mechanism9 in domestic courts; on the other hand, once the Criminal Code of Montenegro is amended, the institute of command responsibility will also include the absence of punishing a subordinate as an element of the criminal act.10

-&lt;sup>9 Article 2 of the Draft Law on Amendments to the CPC stipulates the following: "Under the conditions from paragraph 2 of this Article, evidence obtained or produced in accordance with the Statute and the Rules on Procedure and Evidence of the International Criminal Court and the International Residual Mechanism may be used in criminal proceedings in Montenegro in the manner in which it could be used before these bodies".
-Article 3 of the Draft provides the definition of the term International Residual Mechanism: "The International Residual Mechanism for the International Residual Mechanism for the International Residual Mechanism for the International Residual Mechanism of Presens Responsible for Serious Violations of International Humanitarian Law in the territory of former Yugoslavia after the year 1991 and the International Residual Mechanism for Criminal Courts".
+9 Article 2 of the Draft Law on Amendments to the CPC stipulates the following: "Under the conditions from paragraph 2 of this Article, evidence obtained or produced in accordance with the Statute and the Rules on Procedure and Evidence of the International Criminal Court and the International Residual Mechanism may be used in criminal proceedings in Montenegro in the manner in which it could be used before these bodies".
+Article 3 of the Draft provides the definition of the term International Residual Mechanism: "The International Residual Mechanism is the International Residual Mechanism for Criminal Courts, i.e. the term that serves as a general name for the International Tribunal for the Criminal Prosecution of Persons Responsible for Serious Violations of International Humanitarian Law in the territory of former Yugoslavia after the year 1991 and the International Residual Mechanism for Criminal Courts".

-Article 440 of the Criminal Code stipulates that the following will be punished by applying the institute of command responsibility: "(1) A military commander or a person who actually performs this function or a superior civilian person, who, knowing that the forces he commands or controls are preparing or have started the commission of a criminal offence from Article 426-430, Articles 432, Articles 434-437 and Article 439 of this Code, does not take the necessary measures he could have taken and was obliged to take to prevent the commission of the crime, and the crime is committed as a result..."
+10 Article 440 of the Criminal Code stipulates that the following will be punished by applying the institute of command responsibility: "(1) A military commander or a person who actually performs this function or a superior civilian person, who, knowing that the forces he commands or controls are preparing or have started the commission of a criminal offence from Article 426-430, Articles 432, Articles 434-437 and Article 439 of this Code, does not take the necessary measures he could have taken and was obliged to take to prevent the commission of the crime, and the crime is committed as a result..."
 The aspect related to the responsibility of the superior for not punishing his subordinates for the committed criminal acts according to international humanitarian law as prescribed by the Statute of the Hague Tribunal in Article 7, paragraph 3, was unjustifiably omitted from the description of the crime.
 In August 2022, the Ministry of Justice accepted the proposal of the Human Rights Action to supplement the act of committing this criminal act.